 Gary MacDonald is an active member of Sackville United Church and community, including being a Sunday school teacher, choir member, and food bank volunteer, and is interested in the art of storytelling.

 Gary took part in the 2019 AFARI Kenya Trip hosted by the American Friends of Asian Rural Institute (AFARI).
 The group was accompanied by the Executive Director and met graduates of the Asian Rural Institute, a Mission & Service partner.
 The United Church of Canada and ARI have been working together as partners for many years.
+Find out more about Gary’s experience by reading his blog posts: We Are All Bound Together and Growing Change Around the World.

 “What a privilege to visit Kenya.
 The skills and confidence that Kenyans gained at the Asian Rural Institute is leading to impressive success in their community work.”